MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     dotnet run
     ```

-    There will be some Warning messages, but there shouldn't be any errors.
+    There will be some **warning** messages when you build and run the application, but there shouldn't be any errors.

-1. Open a browser window and then navigate to `https://localhost:5000`.
+1. Wait for the application to start, then open a browser window and navigate to the localhost URL listed in the terminal.

+    You should see a URL similar to `https://localhost:5000`.

-    You should see a login page for the ContosoDashboard application.
+    When you open the ContosoDashboard application in the browser, you should see a login page.

-1. On the ContosoDashboard login page, select a user from the dropdown, and then select **Login**.
+1. On the ContosoDashboard login page, select **Ni Kang (Employee)** from the dropdown list, and then select **Login**.

-1. Take a minute to explore the ContosoDashboard application, and then close the browser window.
+1. Take a minute to explore the ContosoDashboard application.

+    The application includes basic dashboard features such as project tracking, task management, notifications, and user profile management.

-    It's good to verify that the application is working before you start developing a new feature.
+    It's important to verify that the application is working, and to explore the existing features and behaviors, before you design and develop a new feature.
+However, you don't need to spend too much time exploring the user interface, just take a minute to understand the basic functionality.

+1. Logout and then close the browser tab.

+    You can minimize the browser window, but keep it open for now.

 1. In Visual Studio Code's terminal panel, to stop the running application, press **Ctrl+C** and then close the terminal.

-1. Use Visual Studio Code's Source Control view to commit and push the updated project files.
+1. Use Visual Studio Code's Source Control view to commit and then push/sync the updated project files.

     For example:

     - Select the Source Control icon in the left-hand activity bar.
     - Enter a commit message such as: "Add GitHub Spec Kit files to the ContosoDashboard project"
     - Select the checkmark icon to commit the changes (and select Yes to stage the changes if prompted).
-    - Select **Sync Changes** to push the commit to GitHub (and select Ok if prompted).
+    - Select **Sync Changes** to push the commit to GitHub (and select OK if prompted).

     Pushing the GitHub Spec Kit files to your repository enables you to track the spec-driven development process.

 1. Open your GitHub repository in a browser window and verify that the push succeeded.

-    You should now see the GitHub Spec Kit files alongside the existing application code.
+    You should see the GitHub Spec Kit files alongside the existing application code.
+You might need to refresh the page to see the latest changes.

 You now have a working ContosoDashboard application with GitHub Spec Kit initialized.

-## Define the project Constitution
+## Generate a constitution based on repository files

-The GitHub Spec Kit uses a "Constitution" to establish the governing principles and constraints that guide all development decisions for the ContosoDashboard project.
+The GitHub Spec Kit uses a constitution.md file to establish the governing principles and constraints that guide all development decisions for the ContosoDashboard project.
 It captures organizational policies, technical standards, security requirements, and development practices that must be followed throughout implementation.

 In this task, you use GitHub Copilot's `/speckit.constitution` command to generate a comprehensive constitution based on Contoso stakeholder requirements and the existing project files.